2xM-Devs/2xM-Devs/FIG-seperated/readme.txt

-# there are no dependencies for this part of the program
+# there are dependencies only for image mode you need to install the following things (only linux), for automatic and manual there are no dependencies,
+# chafa
+# wget